everytrade-io/everytrade-pages/README.md

 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).
 NEW: Meet other users and join [WhaleBooks Community channel](https://signal.group/#CjQKIMPn0vQhrkiu12KtqYl1AS-de2EZA2mtG7N8usA2FrnyEhAZorgA3oCTtJ8ZLjZw7MOV).

+## Version 2025.06.30xxxx
+In addition to the time test, a value test is now also available in the portfolio.
+A rule has been added for the Czech Republic, which defines the value test for individuals from income of CZK 100,000 per calendar year, excluding income from the sale of stablecoins.
+The value test is always applied first, and only after it has been exceeded is the time test verified.
+The tax return now includes a designation of transactions that meet the value or time test and constitute a zero tax base.
+The interface of the dialog window for editing tax rules has been optimized.

+The list of actions for transactions has been redesigned in the data manager.
+A new group called Control has been added, which brings together control mechanisms for verifying transactions.
+These include Duplicate Transactions (searches for duplicate transactions), Negative Position (searches for transactions causing a negative position), Unit Price (searches for transactions with a unit price outside the expected tolerance) and Fee Value (searches for transactions with a fee value outside the expected tolerance).
+A new tab called Check has been added to Settings.
+Here you can set tolerance limits for unit price and fee value deviations.
+Checks must be run manually on demand.
+The results are displayed in the optional Check column.
+You can filter using the parameters found in the filter.

+For audit trail purposes, transaction version history is now available.
+Each time a transaction is saved, a new version is created.
+The time and author of the change are stored.
+You can browse between versions using the controller in the details of each transaction.
+The Version and Edited columns are now available in the transaction list, where you can record this information.

+For more information visit [extended description of the main news](https://generalbytes.atlassian.net/wiki/x/AYAg8g)

+### New Features
+ETD-1504 [tax-rules] TAX Rule - Revenue limit test.
+ETD-1556 [payments] Payments Currency Valuation.
+ETD-1568 [transactions] New Partner and Reference parameters for all transaction types.
+ETD-1658 [inspect] Duplicate transaction alerts.
+ETD-1659 [inspect] Transactions causing a short stock position.
+ETD-1679 [transactions] Transaction version.
+ETD-1682 [accounting-settings] Inspect Limits.
+ETD-1683 [inspect] Unit price rate deviation.
+ETD-1685 [inspect] Fee value.

+### Improvements
+ETD-1503 [reports] Marking of records with applied tax exemption in TAX Statement.
+ETD-1506 [reports] Identification of transactions included in the value test in the Tax Statement.
+ETD-1557 [pairs] Marking of Stablecoins.
+ETD-1588 [portfolio] Total revenue from trades.
+ETD-1635 [pairs] MultiversX (Elrond) and Elrond currency merge.
+ETD-1638 [pairs] Add new symbols 25/04.
+ETD-1670 [subscription] Discount codes.
+ETD-1672 [subscriptions] Checkout screen when changing the plan.
+ETD-1691 [asset-accounts] Extend transaction conversion by address to BUY / SELL.
+ETD-1696 [asset-accounts] Minor improvements in asset accounts.
+ETD-1703 [portfolio] Market valuation of cryptocurrencies in a time test.
+ETD-1708 [organization] CZECH - NP - disable AVCO method.
+ETD-1711 [tax-rules] The AVCO cost calculation method is not available for individuals from January 1, 2025 (CZ-NP-2025/01/01).
+ETD-1712 [tax-rules] Dividing content into sections in the modal window for editing the tax ruleset.
+ETD-1713 [chart-of-account] Add a note in the pre-accounting detail dialog box.
+ETD-1726 [portfolios] For natural persons, rename Revenues to Proceeds.

+### Bug Fixes
+ETD-1687 [connectors] Bitstamp API can´t connect.
+ETD-1689 [inputs] Inserting from the clipboard overwrites the content of the input.
+ETD-1690 [reports] ABRA Flexi accounting report shows limitations in higher plans.
+ETD-1692 [organizations] Correction of transaction count listing location.
+ETD-1693 [connectors] Kraken API error when aggregating fees.
+ETD-1694 [transactions] Fix buttons in transaction details on mobile breakpoint.
+ETD-1695 [portfolios] Time lag in asset account balances in the portfolio.
+ETD-1697 [transactions] The filter remembers the settings but does not filter.
+ETD-1699 [transactions] Applying status to a Transfer transaction affects transaction identification.
+ETD-1701 [subscriptions] Plan status does not respond to repeated failed payments.
+ETD-1704 [asset-accounts] User can't create new Asset accounts.
+ETD-1705 [subscriptions] Timeout before checkout if the user does not have a defined username.
+ETD-1707 [reports] Specific accounting reports are not exported.
+ETD-1709 [transactions] Exporting transactions in active column format does not export related columns correctly.
+ETD-1710 [transactions] Deleting a Fee from the context menu deletes the whole transaction.
+ETD-1714 [asset-accounts] The asset account transaction sheet for saving transaction changes is not updated.
+ETD-1721 [transactions] After running the Inspect action on a large number of transactions, there is a long delay before the loader appears.
+ETD-1724 [reports] Tax Statement cannot be downloaded.
+ETD-1725 [reports] Submitting the form "I am looking for an accountant" returns an error.
+ETD-1727 [reports] Optimization of the ABRA Flexi accounting report format.
+ETD-1729 [reports] A non-binding fee in crypto is charged with a pre-accounting of the FIAT fee.
+ETD-1730 [chart-of-accounts] Duplicate symbol in analytical accounts.
+ETD-1731 [transactions] Transactions of the type Unbound Fee and Revard do not save currency changes.

 ## Version 2025.04.161306
 The introduction of subscriptions and new price plans is the main innovation of this version.
 You can choose from 4 plans, namely Free, Personal, Company and Accountant.
 Each plan is tailored to the needs of a specific group of users.
 We have prepared a complete guide to the pricing plan options.